 Modern aviation safety standards have come very close to what seems like the highest levels of safety possible – in terms of safety data.
 It seems natural then that proactive aviation risk management should focus on absorbing and mitigating issues when they DO actually arise.

-A presumption of mature aviation SMS is always involvement by the entire organization, namely:
+A presumption of mature aviation SMS is always involved by the entire organization, namely:

 - Management is involved in supporting aviation SMS tools;